shrinidhi99/DBMS-lab/README.md

 `Semester V Lab Course`

----
-* [ ] complete lab 2 questions
----

-* lab 7 was a revision lab

----

 >MySQL is the language used to design, manipulate database and for any query.
 ---------------------------------------------------------------------------
 ### Step 1 - Installing MySQL